whatnothing1/Flask_PWA_Programming_For_The_Web_Task_Template/docs/README.md

     └── database_manager.py
 ```

-3. Populate a text file with a list of folders you need in the root of your project.
+3. Populate a text file with a list of folders you need at the root of your project.

 ```bash
     touch folders.txt